How can I change my major to Behavioral Neuroscience?

 Can I declare a Minor in Behavioral Neuroscience even if my major is Biology or Psychology?

 Absolutely!
 To add a minor, go see your Academic Advisor in the College of Science.

 What is the difference between my Faculty Advisor and my Academic Advisor?

-- Academic Advisors, in the Office of Student Services in 206 Mugar, help with all other inquiries including NU Core requirements, patterns of attendance (POA) changes, senior clearance, Leave of Absences, withdrawing from courses or the University.
+- Academic Advisors, in the Office of Student Services in 206 Mugar, help with all other inquiries including NU Core and NUpath requirements, patterns of attendance (POA) changes, senior clearance, Leave of Absences, withdrawing from courses or the University.
 Visit MyNEU to make an appointment with your Academic Advisor online, or call 617.373.4475.